 Depending on how often your site is being linked to and how much guest content is being produced, tracking backlinks can be overwhelming.
 Some sites are able to generate thousands and thousands of backlinks a day.
 If you don't stay on top of monitoring those backlinks, weeding out any spam posts as they come in, Google drops the hammer.

 Sites that accept guest blog posts put themselves at risk of being penalized and/or filtered by Google.
 Google has said over the last couple of years that they are cracking down on spam and will continue to crack down.
 Guest blogs spamming you can be devastating.
 I have personally seen Google end several businesses devoted entirely to guest blogging.
 Spamming is generally used by sites with crappy content and poor SEO in an attempt to get links but, unfortunately, it's often the good sites that suffer.

 If you want to get links to your site that are actually worth having, write GREAT content, build GREAT tools, or create some kind of GREAT resource that other webmasters will want to link to, and can't be found on thousands of sites.
 This is the ONLY long-term strategy that will not eventually result in a penalty or a filter by Google.

 Developing great B2B marketing is based around content because of the long-term turn around.
 It's critical that all the hard work you put into creating content isn't ruined by a few lazy SEO attempts from others.
 Don't let spam hijack your domain's hard-earned authority.

 Moral of the Story

-Guest blogging can benefit both parties - The host gets an article and the blogger a link/reference.
-However, if the owner of the site doesn't have the resources/time/manpower to check the blogger credentials, it's safer to stop accepting guest blogs altogether.
-If you can stay on top of guest blogs spamming you, continue to accept guests articles to dramatically increase your website authority.
+Guest blogging can benefit both parties: the host gets an article and the blogger gets a backlink reference.
+However, if the owner of the site doesn't have the resources, time, or manpower to check blogger credentials, it's safer to stop accepting guest blogs altogether.
+If you're confident you can stay on top of guest blogs spamming you, no need to worry!
+Continue accepting those guests articles and dramatically increase your website's authority!